-Polished concrete floors can last for decades.
 By its nature, concrete is a strong and durable flooring option.
-It’s also highly resistant to damaging even when exposed to high volumes of foot traffic.
+This is why polished concrete floors can last for decades.
+These are also highly resistant to damage even when exposed to high volumes of foot traffic.

-But polished concrete floors still need some work to maintain.
-Depending on how well you care for your polished concrete floor can increase or decrease your floor’s lifespan by a decade or more.
+But while they require a much lower maintenance level compared to many other floorings, polished concrete floors still need some work to maintain.
+How well you care for your polished concrete floor can increase or decrease your floor’s lifespan by a decade or more.

 Here are our tips on how to properly care for your polished concrete floor.

 Things to remember when cleaning polished concrete floor

 Before you start cleaning your concrete floor, it’s always a good idea to come up with a plan of action.
 First, examine the current condition of your floor and find out how often it needs cleaning.
 Do people use the concrete floor occasionally or frequently throughout the day?
 How much foot traffic does it get?

 Second, identify the cleaning agents and equipment you will need to do the job.
 Is the floor area small enough to manage with a mop and a bucket?
 Or is it large enough to require the use of an automatic floor scrubber?

 Once you know all of this, here is what you should do.

 1. Set a regular cleaning and maintenance schedule.